Building Your Information Architecture

 Step 3: Click Edit and give the property a Name or Label.
 Next, identify the Type of Select property.
 To allow a single attribute to your entity, chose Single select.
 To allow multiple attributes, choose Multiple select.
 Then, choose the Thesaurus that you want to reference in this property from the Thesauri dropdown.

-• If you have not already created a relevant Thesaurus in advance, you can create one at this stage by clicking the Add Thesaurus button at the bottom of the screen.
+If you have not already created a relevant Thesaurus in advance, you can create one at this stage by clicking the Add thesaurus button at the bottom of the screen.
 When you click the button, a pop-up will appear where you can directly label and create a Thesaurus.
 Once you click Save, the new Thesaurus will appear in the Thesauri dropdown on the Select property.
 After finishing configuring this property, you can go back to the Settings area, click Thesauri and add relevant items to the Thesaurus you just created.

 Step 4: Review the other options for the property as explained previously in this chapter, such as “Use as filter” or “Hide label”.
 When you have finished, click Save.

-• If you are an Admin user, you can add terms to an already existing Thesaurus while browsing entities in the Library without going into the Settings area.
+If you are an Admin user, you can add terms to an already existing Thesaurus while browsing entities in the Library without going into the Settings area.
 Choose the entity you want to review and click the Edit button at the bottom of the screen.
-Below every Select property within the entity, you will see an Add value option.
-Once you click Add value, a pop-up will appear where you can directly add a term to the Thesaurus that is linked to the property.
+Below every Select property within the entity, you will see an add value option.
+Once you click add value, a pop-up will appear where you can directly add a term to the Thesaurus that is linked to the property.
 Once you click Save, you can go back to the Settings area, click Thesauri and see the new term now incorporated into the Thesaurus.

 Geolocation property